 Regulation need not come only from above.
 Also important for evolving platforms’ democracy is enabling new forms of counterpower.
 This can include building associations among groups of users, such as sellers on Amazon and drivers on Uber, or trusts that hold the data of social media users, so that ordinary people can use collective leverage to make their voices heard.
 Some platforms could be reconstituted as cooperatives or trusts.
 Counterpower can force platforms to develop creative strategies for ensuring that people’s voices are heard before an outright confrontation occurs.

 Advanced online democracies may end up looking very different from modern democracy — which is, after all, largely a product of 18th-century ideas.
 Governance hackers are experimenting with opinion polling through artificial intelligence, cryptographic juries for resolving disputes and the dynamic selection of delegates in real-time, issue by issue.
-Someday, online communities might be able to design a custom democracy for themselves as easily as installing apps from an app store.
 Rather than simply replicating modern democracy, we have an opportunity to develop previously untried forms of democracy.

 If online governance is to evolve out of its current crises, toward something that is more rather than less democratic, we will need to approach the task with some humility.
 Rather than imagining that our admins and moderators and super-CEOs have this mostly figured out, we need to recognize where we are, historically speaking.
 In the language of the techies, online governance is early-stage.